abhimax/backstage-ui-lib-source-repo/backstage/README.md

 1. Register this project in your Backstage instance by adding the `catalog-info.yaml` file to your Backstage catalog.
 2. Update the `owner` and `github.com/project-slug` fields in `catalog-info.yaml` as appropriate for your organization.
 3. Use this project as a component or library in your Backstage ecosystem.

+## Documentation in Backstage

+This project includes sample documentation files in the `docs/` directory.
+You can use the Backstage TechDocs plugin to render these markdown files as documentation in your Backstage instance.

+See the `docs/README.md` for more details.